marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 The `after()` method runs after the reducer.

-It works like a finally block, because it always runs, even if `before()` or `reduce()` throws an error.
+It works like a _finally block_, because it always runs, even if `before()` or `reduce()` throws an error.
 This makes it safe to undo anything done in `before()`, even when something goes wrong later.